technicfan/dmenu-desktop-bash/README.md

 - use --benchmark to leave the menu command empty (eg. to measure the time)
 - to change the default menu command "menu=\<menu\>" to ~/.config/l7-dmenu-desktop/config

-**Important**
-- commands that need to be available:
+### Dependencies:
   - dmenu (if no other similar menu specified)
       - stest (for path items)
   - alacritty (if no other terminal emulator specified)
   - notify-send (optional for notifications)
   - bash :)
-    - sed
   - grep
-    - awk
   - find
-    - sort
-    - cat
-    - touch
-    - rm
-    - comm
-    - wc
-    - tee
-    - tail
+  - coreutils